-Production facilities related to HighPeak Energy's properties are located near the producing wells and consist of salt-water disposal wells and related facilities, a salt-water disposal pipeline systems throughout Flat Top and Signal Peak, storage tanks, two-phase and/or three-phase separation equipment, flowlines, metering equipment and safety systems.
-Predominant artificial lift methods include electrical submersible pumps, rod pumps and some plunger lifts.
+Production facilities related to HighPeak Energy's properties are located near the producing wells and consist of salt-water disposal wells and related facilities, a salt-water disposal pipeline system throughout our northern acreage, storage tanks, two-phase and/or three-phase separation equipment, flowlines, metering equipment and safety systems.
+Predominant artificial lift methods include electrical submersible pumps ("ESP"), rod pumps and some plunger lifts.
 HighPeak Energy's mostly contiguous acreage position allows for optimized capital expenditures for production facilities and associated water handling infrastructure.

 Our properties are well serviced by existing crude oil, natural gas and water infrastructure and gathering systems.
-Currently, the majority of our crude oil production in Flat Top is transported by pipeline while the majority of our crude oil in Signal Peak is transported by truck.
-The Company used a competitive bidding process that resulted in attractive terms relative to market indices.
+Currently, all the crude oil production is transported by truck using a competitive bidding process that has resulted in attractive terms relative to market indices.
 The natural gas production from our properties is gathered by third-party processors with the majority of the natural gas production currently processed to extract NGL.
 The extracted liquids and residue natural gas are sold to various intrastate and interstate markets on a competitive pricing basis.